facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "collision_asset"
     - string
     - The name of the file describing the collision mesh to be used by the object.
+"collision_asset_size"
+    - 3-vector
+    - Size of collision asset, to allow it to be scaled to fit render asset

 Object Frame and Origin
 -----------------------